- Docs

 Troy Dependency: plugin-slug

-Troy Dependency: plugin-slug <repo.example.com>
+Troy Dependency: plugin-slug <repo.example.org>

-Troy Dependencies: first-plugin, second-plugin <other-repo.com>
+Troy Dependencies: first-plugin, second-plugin <repo.example.org>

 Connecting GitHub (Recommended)